christian-fei/christian-fei.github.io-pandoc/_posts/2017-02-22-Chaining-and-indentation-after-the-return-statement.md

 `return ` contains 6 letters and a space afterwards.

-So we can indent by aligning the dot of the chain call to the space after the return to match up it up horizontally.
+So we can indent by aligning the dot of the chain call to the space after the return to match it up horizontally.

 ```javascript
 return array